skyreflectedinmirrors/CentralScrutinzer-bot/README.md

 #Mod Interaction
 The nicest feature (in my biased opinion) is the ability of the any mod of your sub to add/remove/query the blacklist simply by sending a message to the CS Bot instance in question!
 This section will detail the various mod commands, and give examples!

+**Note**:
+* In this section S: is short for the subject line and B: for the message body.
+* [option1]/[option2]... indicates that one of the two (or more) options should be selected
+* Anything in parentheses (or after parenthetic text) is simply a comment
+* Line breaks are important.
+The text you send on reddit should have line breaks where outlined here (use the preview feature of RES to be sure if needed)

+##Available comands

+###Help
+Pretty self explanitory...
+Will send the querying mod a help message outlining available commands, call syntax and other options/info (such as available domains)

+###Print
+Return a list of black/whitelisted channels for a given domain and (optional) id filter

+Syntax:
+S: print [whitelist]/[blacklist]
+B: domain (the domain to use)
+filter (optional, regex is also accepted)

+Examples:
+S: print blacklist
+B: youtube.com
+j.*b

+Result:
+This will result a list of all blacklisted youtube channels that